 6 Essential Wedding Makeup Tips

-Before you say “I do,” there’s plenty to organise, including your wedding makeup.
-If you want to hire a makeup artist, we recommend booking their services at least six months in advance using our Wedding Directory.
-For DIY wedding makeup, you will need to spend time learning about and practicing your makeup well in advance too.
+Before you say “I do,” there’s plenty to organise, including your wedding make-up.
+If you want to hire a make-up artist, we recommend booking their services at least six months in advance using our Wedding Directory.
+For DIY wedding make-up, you will need to spend time learning about and practising your make-up well in advance too.

 Regardless of which route you’re taking, these essential six tips will help you achieve the perfect look:

-- Start with your eyes first – when applying eye makeup, hands tend to rest on and touch parts of your face.
-If makeup was already applied, this could cause smudges and smears.
+- Start with your eyes first – when applying eye make-up, hands tend to rest on and touch parts of your face.
+If other make-up is already applied, this could cause smudges and smears.